 Lee Chang Ming is an artist working across photography, publishing, video, writing and printmaking.
 His practice contemplates the subjective act of looking and the photographic medium as a process, exploring ideas of optics and haptics.
 His current research focuses on queer ecology and disorientation.

-He is interested in many things, but here are some themes he has worked on: growing up queer in Singapore / religion and the state / historical erasure of minorities / nature as hyperreal / failed infrastructure.
-His other projects lean more toward a more nondiscursive, poetic and experimental edge, exploring ideas such as: tenderness and touch / the restlessness of youth / materiality and mortality / learning to let go.
+He is interested in many things, but here are some themes he has worked on: growing up queer in Singapore / religion and the state / historical erasure of minorities / nature as hyperreal / failed coastal infrastructure.
+His other projects lean more toward a nondiscursive, poetic and experimental direction, exploring ideas such as: tenderness and touch / the restlessness of youth / materiality and mortality / learning to let go.